Kushan-Sankalpa/Real_Time_Ticketing_System/README.md

 3. **Start the Application**:
     ```bash
-    npm start
+    npm run dev
     ```
-    The frontend will start and be accessible at `http://localhost:3000`.
+    The frontend will start and be accessible at `http://localhost:5176`.

 4. **Configuration**:
     - Ensure that the frontend is correctly configured to communicate with the backend API at `http://localhost:8080`.